Koo-Wee-Rup Swamp: Overview

-The Koo-Wee-Rup swamp originally covered more than 40,000 hectares of dense swamp paperbark (Melaleuca ericifolia), with some open grasslands, reed beds (Phragmites australis) and bullrushes (Typha spp).
+History

+19th century

 Known as The Great Swamp, it was an impassable barrier for travellers between Melbourne and Gippsland.
-Although the fringes of the swamp had been settled by the mid-19th century, farming was not possible on much of the land because of frequent flooding, and the rapid re-growth of paperbark and other swamp vegetation.
+Although the fringes of the swamp were settled by the mid-19th century, farming was not possible on much of the land because of frequent flooding, and the rapid re-growth of paperbark and other swamp vegetation.
+An 1863 letter, from George McDonald, an assistant surveyor, to the Surveyor-General of Victoria, as published in The Argus, indicated that there was good soil where the swamp was supposed to exist.

-However, in the 1870s, efforts were made by the Victorian Department of Lands to drain the swamp and open up the area for agriculture.
-A Koo-Wee-Rup Swamp Drainage Committee was formed by local landowners and, in February 1876, excavation of the main channel was commenced, to take water from Cardinia Creek.
+In the 1870s, efforts were made by the Victorian Department of Lands to drain the swamp and open up the area for agriculture.
+A Koo-Wee-Rup Swamp Drainage Committee was formed by local landowners and, in February 1876, excavation of the main channel was commenced, to take water from the Cardinia Creek.
 That channel, leading into Western Port at Moody's Inlet, was 8 km long and 1.2 m deep.
 Other drains were also dug, including those for Toomuc Creek and the Bunyip River.
 Those early efforts tended to lack coordination and landowners carried out their own drainage works, sometimes to the detriment of adjoining properties.
-By 1890, the Victorian Public Works Department, under the direction of engineer Carlo Catani, had begun carrying out a large-scale drainage plan.A lengthy main drain was dug to Reeces Inlet on Westernport Bay, fed by four subsidiary drains.

-However, continued flooding, exacerbated by the clearing of forested country further inland, meant that drains had to be widened and deepened more than once.
-Conversely, in dry years the drained soil shrank and compacted, causing the level of the land surface to fall.
+The construction of the South Gippsland railway line required the swamp to be crossed via a series of pile bridges, completed in 1889.
+By 1890, the Victorian Public Works Department, under the direction of engineer Carlo Catani, began executing a large-scale drainage plan.
+A 15 km main canal was dug to Reeces Inlet on Westernport Bay, fed by four subsidiary drains.
+However, massive floods in 1891, exacerbated by the clearing of forested country further inland, meant that canals had to be widened and deepened more than once.
+Contract labour was suspended in 1893, as part of the economic depression, and the work handed over to unemployed married men who were contractually bound to accept and improve a 20 acre plot of land while also working on the general drainage scheme.
+Their families soon followed and primitive housing was gradually replaced by weatherboard structures.
+More floods in 1893 proved the main drain inadequate and the nascent efforts at cultivation were despoiled.

-Eventually, the area around Koo Wee Rup became known as the "potato capital" of Victoria.
-Many other vegetable crops were also grown.
+20th century

+The settlers found the plots unprofitable and successfully agitated for larger allotments.
+They also managed to overturn legislation forbidding them to transfer their land to existing landowners.
+This allowed new, more experienced farmers from other districts into the area.
+However, changes were slow and disastrous floods in 1900 and 1934 led to further drainage works.
+Remaining areas of reclaimed swamp were divided up for soldier settlement schemes after World War I.